For singers and other participants, here’s an outline of what we do, though it may evolve according to the needs of the day.

 The Psalm Team has no walls, user ID or password.
 Please take part when you can, to help shape and enrich our worship experience.
 Your presence will be appreciated and I’m sure you will gain from this small act of service.

-Psalm responses we have used while following the lectionary are in the Dropbox folder ‘SWUC Music/Library archive’.
+Psalm responses we have used while following the lectionary are in the Dropbox folder ‘SWUC Music/Library archive’ or a fat hard copy folder.